ausdigital/ausdigital.github.io/pages/ausdigital-dcp.md

 ---
 layout: page
-title: digital capability publisher
+title: Digital Capability Publisher (DCP) Specification
-permalink: /digital-capability-publisher/
+permalink: /ausdigital-dcp/
 ---

-# The Digital Capability Publisher specification
+# Digital Capability Publisher (DCP) Specification

 The framework depends heavily on the ability to discover detailed service information for any given business identifier.
 The DCP maintains a list of businesses, with a list of services for each business.
 Each service lists supported document formats and transport protocols and holds a digital certificate for message signing and encryption.